New & Used Lincoln MKC: In Depth

 The MKC's pretty exterior theme wears the latest rendition of Lincoln's split-wing grille, though the rear may be the most interesting angle, with its full-width taillamps.The MKC's base powertrain is the same 240-horsepower, 2.0-liter turbocharged four-cylinder that's available in the Escape; it can be had with either front- or all-wheel drive.
 The upgraded engine is a new 2.3-liter turbocharged in-line four with 275 horsepower and 300 pound-feet of torque, also available with front- or all-wheel drive.
 This engine is also being offered in the new Ford Mustang.

 The MKC shares the Escape's electric power steering, and its basic suspension, but the Lincoln crossover can also be equipped with a set of adaptive dampers that drivers can set in comfort, sport, or normal position for a more finely tuned ride.
 The MKC comes with 18-inch wheels, and 19-inch wheels are an option.

 Inside, there's nearly the same interior space as in the snug-fitting Ford crossover--the Escape is somewhere between a Hyundai Tucson and Santa Fe in wheelbase and overall length.
-Final dimensions haven't been released for the MKC, but we expect it to fit the same general form.
-At least the sensation of space could be greater in the Lincoln, with its different console design.
+The sensation of space is greater in the Lincoln, with its different console design.
 It passes on a conventional shift lever: pushbuttons located on the left side of the center stack activate the transmission, and a raft of new buttons give some easier shortcuts into its MyLincoln Touch infotainment system.
 Leather and wood trim are available.

 Split-folding and reclining back seats are included in the MKC as well.
 The available power tailgate can be opened with the wave of a foot under the bumper.